and Fridays, Room 223,

 GEMPAK exercises: 15%

 Final exam: 25%

-All homework problems will be posted on this web site.
+All homework problems will be posted on the Sakai site.
 Homework assignments are due at the beginning of class exactly one week after they are assigned.
 We will accept late homework assignments through the beginning of the next class after the due date, but your score will be reduced by 50%.
 Do not unnecessarily reduce your final grade by turning in your homework assignments late.
 If you have not turned in your homework by the next class after the due date, you will receive a score of zero for that assignment.

 required to adhere to the

 Attendance is not taken in this class, although the size of the class makes it very easy for us to notice whether or not you attend.
 We do not grade on the basis of attendance, but in borderline cases we will be more sympathetic to students who demonstrate that they are trying their best by attending class regularly.

 It is University policy (University Regulation on Attendance, Book 2, 2.47B, formerly 60.14f) to excuse without penalty students who are absent from class because of religious observance, and to allow the make-up of work missed because of such absence.
 Examinations and special required out-of-class activities shall ordinarily not be scheduled on those days when religiously observant students refrain from participating in secular activities.
 Absences for reasons of religious obligation shall not be counted for purposes of reporting.
 Students are advised to provide timely notification to instructors about necessary absences for religious observances and are responsible for making up the work or exams according to an agreed-upon schedule.
 Please notify us at the start of the semester if any scheduled tests or quizzes conflict with a religious observance.